-The Net Stable Funding Ratio (NSFR), based on our current interpretation of current Basel III rules, stood at 122% end of June 2020, an increase also explained by the participation in the TLTRO III.
+The Net Stable Funding Ratio (NSFR), based on our current interpretation of Basel III rules, stood at 128% at year-end 2020, an increase also explained by the participation in the TLTRO III.

-Minimum requirement for own funds and eligible liabilities ("MREL38")
+Minimum requirement for own funds and eligible liabilities ("MREL")

-On 17 April 2019, the NBB notified Belfius Bank of the MREL requirement imposed by the Single Resolution Board ("SRB"), setting the consolidated MREL requirement for Belfius Group at 10.56% of Total Liabilities and Own Funds (TLOF), to be met at all times.
+On 17 April 2019, the NBB notified Belfius Bank regarding the MREL requirement imposed by the Single Resolution Board (SRB), setting the consolidated MREL requirement for Belfius Group at 10.56% of its Total Liabilities and Own Funds (TLOF), to be met at all times.

-Based upon data as of 30 June 2020 and according to the current BRRD, Belfius Bank's eligible own funds and liabilities for MREL purpose stood at EUR 17.0 billion, in excess of the MREL requirements of EUR 15.9 billion.
+Based upon data as of 31 December 2020 and according to the current Banking Recovery and Resolution Directive (commonly referred to as 'BRRD1'), Belfius' eligible own funds and liabilities for MREL purpose stood at EUR 19.8 billion, in excess of the MREL requirements of EUR 16.1 billion.